 As an employer, everyone’s eyes are on you, which means you need to be a model employee.
 If you come in with a bad attitude every day, you want to chip your employees.
 You can’t expect your employees to win challenges, you know how to win yourself.
 Do not change.
 Your industry autaguli good to know the ins and leadership, as a positive tone for the culture of the organization is set up.

 Like those who micromanage their team, managers who require expertise from their team members, but do not give good results in their own day-to-day operations – leading by example – are sure to fail on time, because they are simply respectful.
 Will not gain from their party.

 15. Unable to trust

-Like micromanagement, unreliable managers want employees to do the work, but in addition to examining time and detail, they may feel that employees who are very successful are threats and therefore more emphasis on trying to do the wrong thing.
+Like micromanagement, unreliable managers want employees to do the work, but in addition to examining time and detail, they may feel that employees who are very successful are threats and therefore more emphasis on trying to do the wrong thing like bad boss characteristics.

 16. Favorite game